Fateme2002Mori/Syringe-Design/README.md

 # Syringe-Design
 Syringe Design using SOLIDWORKS
-Sure, here's the English version of the text for the ReadMe:

 This project involves the design of a medical syringe using SolidWorks software.
 The goal of this project is to create a complete 3D model of a syringe with standard capabilities.